JensD1/Explainable_Neural_Network/README.md

 The LRP file contains the LRP class and will perform Layerwise Relevance Propagation through all layers of the module.

 The Flashtorch directory is created by Misa Ogura and all info can be found at https://github.com/MisaOgura/flashtorch.
 This will contain the saliency, activation maximisation and deepdream explainability implementations.
+If you compare the GitHub code from Misa Ogure and mine, you'll see that I made adjustments to generalise this code.

 ### MNIST
 here you can find the MNIST Handwritten Digit Classification Dataset.